swiftlang/swift-evolution/proposals/nnnn-playground-quicklook-api-revamp.md

 To solve this issue, we propose the following changes:

-  - Introduce a new `CustomPlaygroundConvertible` protocol in PlaygroundSupport in Swift 4.1 to allow types to provide an alternate description for playground logging
+  - Introduce a new `CustomPlaygroundDisplayConvertible` protocol in PlaygroundSupport in Swift 4.1 to allow types to provide an alternate description for playground logging
-  - Deprecate `PlaygroundQuickLook` and `CustomPlaygroundQuickLookable` in Swift 4.1, suggesting users use `CustomPlaygroundConvertible` instead
+  - Deprecate `PlaygroundQuickLook` and `CustomPlaygroundQuickLookable` in Swift 4.1, suggesting users use `CustomPlaygroundDisplayConvertible` instead
   - Remove `PlaygroundQuickLook` and `CustomPlaygroundQuickLookable` from the standard library in Swift 5.0
   - Provide an automatically-imported shim library for the playgrounds context